Rohanhacker/glamorous-to-styled-components-codemod/README.md

 - First, install this plugin: `yarn add glamorous-to-styled-components-codemod -D`

-- Then run it: `yarn babel-codemod --plugin glamorous-to-styled-components-codemod "src/**/*.js"`
+- Then run it: `codemod --plugin glamorous-to-styled-components-codemod "src/**/*.js"`

 ## ALL CONTRIBUTIONS WELCOME!